Nexusoft/NexusInterface/docs/Modules/migrating-to-v3.1.md

 )
 ```

+## `emotion.theming` is now in `emotion.core`

+Starting from v11, emotion-theming has been moved into @emotion/react.
+Therefore, exports from emotion-theming like `useTheme`, `withTheme` or `ThemeProvider` will now be found under `NEXUS.libraries.emotion.core.

 ## RF adapter components were removed

 Before v3.1, many components in `NEXUS.components` have a 'sub-component' called RF (e.g. `TextField` has `TextField.RF`) which is the adapter for `redux-form`'s interface.